vishal-jagamani/bitespeed-fluxkart/README.md

 ### `POST https://bitespeed-fluxkart-b0at.onrender.com/identify`

-**Description:** This endpoint is which was mentioned in assignment.
+**Description:** The endpoint which was mentioned in assignment for Identity Reconciliation.

 **Request:**